bertob/mail/README.md

 * To the same point, when some of the user's messages are already in the inbox, why not move the rest of them there to and have __one complete history__, instead of two partial ones?
 Why is there a need for a separate __Sent__ folder?
 * I never really understood what the __Drafts__ folder is for.
 Mine is almost always empty, except for the rare occasions when I start writing a message one day and finish it the next day.
 Is it really necessary to have an top-level folder that only ever contains a handful of messages, even in the worst of cases?
 I'd personally rather have these messages in my main conversation folder as to-do items.
 That has the added benefit that I don't forget about them as easily.
 * __Starred__
-* The __Spam__ folder is another example for something we rarely use, but that should always be quickly accessible in the few cases when something accidentally got flagged as spam and we need to restore it.
-But since spam email is essentially not counting as real, existing email, why can't it be in the same location as deleted email, since in a way, the effect of deleting and flagging as spam is essentially the same (move to separate folder, don't make it show up in search results etc.)
+* The __Spam__ folder is another example for something I rarely use, but that should still be quickly accessible (in case something automatically got flagged as spam and needs to be restored because it isn't spam).
+But since spam emails are not counting as real, existing emails, why can't they be in the same location as deleted email, since in a way, the effect of deleting and flagging as spam is essentially the same (move to separate folder, don't make it show up in search results etc.)
 * __Trash__
 * __Folders__  and __Filters__ are cool, but underused by most people.
 That is mostly due to the fact that few people know about them and they are fairly complicated to set up and handle.

-I think the classic email folders can be simplified to just these two:
+I think the traditional email folders can be simplified to just these two:
-* __Conversations__ combines the following folders:
+* __Conversations__, which combines the following:
 	* Inbox
 	* Sent
 	* Drafts
 	* All messages
-* __Trash__ also contains spam emails.
+* __Deleted__, which contains everything that would go into __Trash__, as well as __Spam__.
 New emails that have been flagged as spam appear on top, in a separate section similar to the "New" section in "Conversations".
 This makes it easy to restore emails that have been accidentally flagged as spam by the spam filter.
+* In addition, there are also custom folders, which can be set up by the user.
+These can also replace the __Starred__ category, because the user can just create a folder "Imporant" and use that instead of a dedicated, top level folder.
+That said, from I've gotten the impression there are not a lot of people who use the star feature anyway, so I don't consider it as high-priority.

 ### Conversation List

 Conversations are organized in 2 sections:
 __Active Conversations__:
-	* New messages
+* New/unread/to-do messages
 * Drafts for new messages
 * Conversations with open response drafts
 __History__:
 * All other conversations (even if they only contain sent messages with no response)

 * Selecting multiple conversations works just like on the desktop: Ctrl + Click individual conversations to add them to the selection or use Shift + Click for selecting all messages between two specific conversations.
 * Conversations can be moved from/to the Active and History sections, to folders or the trash via drag and drop.